exercism/docs/building/tracks/README.md

 - Concept exercises: they are designed to teach one or more concepts to a student.
 Check the [documentation](/docs/building/tracks/concept-exercises) for more information.
 - Practice exercises: they are designed to practice learned concepts.
 Check the [documentation](/docs/building/tracks/practice-exercises) for more information.

+### Dig deeper

+Each exercise has an optional Dig Deeper section that can contain:

-Exercises can have approaches associated with them, which describe the different ways in which an exercise can be solved.
+- [Approaches](/docs/building/tracks/approaches): different ways in which the exercise can be solved
-Check the [documentation](/docs/building/tracks/approaches) for more information.
+- [Articles](/docs/building/tracks/articles): describe interesting aspects of the exercise
+- Community videos: videos that showcase the exercise, usually by having someone solve the exercise from scratch

 ## Shared files